tnorlund/Blog-backend/README.md

 # Blog-backend

 This repository contains the infrastructure as code for Tyler's blog.
-It uses Terraform to deploy the AWS services.

 ## How To Run
 1. Run the setup script